siobhanlgorman/knits-and-pieces/README.md

 ### Database

-For this project the PostgresSql database was used from the outset.
+For this project the PostgreSql database was used from the outset.
 Since fixtures were not being used and the number of products was relatively small this meant the products could be added to the deployed database from the beginning and so saving some time.

 #### Models

 There are eight models in this project (excluding those which are automatically created by Django).
-Four models have been specifically customised for the purposes of this ecommerce store: Product, Tag, ContactForm and CustomOrderForm
+Four custom models have been specifically designed and implemented for the purposes of this ecommerce store: Product, Tag, ContactForm and CustomOrder

 - Products App Models